 The minimum internet-based (iBT) TOEFL score requirement is 90 (including sectional minimums of 22 in speaking, 22 in writing, 23 in reading, and 23 in listening).
 The minimum paper-based TOEFL score requirement is 600.
 Applicants may submit scores from the International English Language Testing System (IELTS) as an alternative to the TOEFL exam.
 The minimum IELTS score requirement is 7.0 in each section.
 In any case, the date of the reported test must fall within two years of the application deadline.
 Admissions committees will consider applications with scores that do not meet the minimum requirements.

 All international transcripts need to be evaluated by a credentials evaluation service.
-This will provide a report about the education system of the host country, and 'translate' the grading system to the 4.0 American-style GPA.
-There are several companies that provide this credentials evaluation, and the University of Virginia cannot recommend one over another.
-Note that it could take 1 month or more to receive an official credentials evaluation, so you should plan ahead.
+This will provide a report about the education system of the host country and 'translate' the grading system to the 4.0 American-style GPA.
+Several companies provide this credentials evaluation, and UVA cannot recommend one over another.
+It may take a month or more to receive an official credentials evaluation, so applicants must plan ahead.
 Some companies that provide this service are:

 Nursing Credential and License

-4. Visa and Financial Statements
+Visa and Financial Statements

-Applicants who receive offers of admissions will be sent additional information on visa applications and financial guarantee statements.
+Applicants who receive offers of admission will be sent additional information on visa applications and financial guarantee statements.
 You may need to present proof that you have the financial resources to pay for your tuition and living expenses for the full academic degree.

 The posted admissions deadlines for the various programs are fixed.
 International applicants must submit all materials for consideration well before the deadline date to be considered.
 It is strongly recommended that international applicants have all materials submitted (including English language testing and credentials evaluation) 2 months before the regular application deadlines.

-6. Summer English for Academic Purposes course
+Summer English for Academic Purposes Course

 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.